|Pilot 1st Lt S. O. Hall (rescued)

 Built by Chance-Vought.
 Delivered to the U. S. Marine Corps (USMC) as F4U-1 Corsair bureau number unknown.
 Assigned to squadron VMF-213.
 No known nickname or nose art.

 On July 18, 1943 took off from Henderson Field on Guadalcanal this Corsair piloted by 1st Lt.
 Hall at 7:35am leading a division as part of a three divisions of F4U Corsairs from VMF-213 on a mission to escort nine B-24 Liberators on a bombing mission against Kahilli Airfield on southern Bougainville.

 Over the target at 23,000' the formation approached the target from the northeast.
-As the B-24s started their bomb run, approximately thirty A6M Zeros intercepted that attempted to lure the Corsairs away.
+As the B-24s started their bomb run, approximately thirty A6M Zeros intercepted that attempted to lure the Corsairs escort away from the bombers.